 Nearly two years later, the community is still in the process of rebuilding and many of the school’s staff and students are living out of trailers.
 Heavy rainfall has led to landslides and road closures, further isolating residents and those who are ready to come back and help this community rebuild.

-Reconstruction has been slow, and few residents have a home to return to.
 The housing situation has only made it more difficult to staff the school district.
 Many staff members are doubling up their roles — the bus driver also does yard duty; paraeducators are moving into substitute positions.
 Cooper is in the process of building a trailer park behind the school so he can continue to staff the district, the third largest employer in the area.

 “Every staff member has jumped in to support the best they can, but their challenges continue to mount,” Cooper said.
 “The community relies on the stability of the school to help them help their children make sense of the destruction, the pain, and the future.”